5 Non-Cash Ways to Motivate and Appreciate Your Employees

 (Source)

-As leaders, we’re in a war for talent right now.
+As leaders, we're in a war for talent.
 We want to retain our best people.
-We want to make sure they’re feeling like they’re part of something special and that we reward them for their efforts.
+We want to make sure they feel like they're part of something special and that we reward them for their efforts.

 3. Buy gifts.